Finding patterns of meaning: Reassessing Construal Clustering via Bipolar Class Analysis: Construal Clustering Methods and Their Limitations

-The first concern arises from the mapping of answers into the real line, typically into the $[0,1]$ interval.
+Current methods also face several other limitations.
+The first arises from the mapping of answers into the real line, typically into the $[0,1]$ interval.
 When the number of response options varies among questions, this operation may assign different numerical values to identical textual expressions --and identical values to different ones.
 For instance, on a $5$-point Likert scale item, the response \texttt{Agree} is usually given a value of $0.75$, whereas on a $3$-point question it is assigned a value of $1$.
 This inconsistency in the normalization of the response set can lead to distorted measurements of pairwise adjacencies.

 To illustrate this point, suppose one respondent answers (\texttt{Agree, Agree}) to a pair of $3$-point Likert scale questions, while another chooses (\texttt{Disagree, Agree}).
 Their numerical answers would be $(1,1)$ and $(0,1)$, respectively, yielding a relationality of $0$ between them.
 However, if these responses were instead derived from $7$-point Likert-scale questions, the answers would be mapped to $(5/6,5/6)$ and $(1/6, 5/6)$, respectively.
 In this case, the relationality would be $1/3$.